Josias I, Count of Waldeck-Eisenberg: Marriage and issue

-Josias married in 1582 to Countess Mary of Barby and Mühlingen (Magdeburg, 8 April 1563 – Waldeck Castle, 19/29 December 1619), daughter of Count Albrecht X of Barby and Mühlingen and Princess Mary of Anhalt-Zerbst.
-Josias’ widow remarried on 19 November 1592 to Count George III of Erbach.
+Josias married in 1582 to Countess Marie of Barby and Mühlingen (Magdeburg, 8 April 1563 – Waldeck Castle, 19/29 December 1619), daughter of Count Albrecht X of Barby and Mühlingen and Princess Mary of Anhalt-Zerbst.
+Josias' widow remarried on 19 November 1592 to Count George III of Erbach.
 She was buried next to Josias in the Saint Nicholas Church in Korbach on 5 January 1620.

-From the marriage of Josias and Mary, the following children were born:
+From the marriage of Josias and Marie, the following children were born: